 What’s the best length for blog posts?
 How long should a blog post be?

-These are questions many bloggers, particularly new ones, grapple with.
+These are the kinds of questions many bloggers, particularly new ones, grapple with.
 After all, if you don’t know whether you’re aiming for 500 or 5,000 words, it’s very hard to write a blog post.

 The good news is, blog post length doesn’t need to be a great mystery.

-I’ve written thousands of blog posts (of widely varying lengths) over the years.
+I’ve written several hundreds of blog posts (of widely varying lengths) over the years.
 There are some tried-and-true principles I’ve learned along the way, I’ll be explaining them in this article.

 We’re going to take a look at why post length matters, tackle a pervasive myth about post length, and look at the ideal blog length in different contexts.